micked99/ICT-Wspr-complete-setup/README.md

 Do not try use boost buck converter using an inductor, they will not work to power on the board using solar cells.
 As can be seeen in the below picture the solar cells is intended to be soldered to the board with a center copper rod of 0,8mm, notice which leg you solde the gnd leg to and where you solde the cells as one pair is GND and one pair is not connected to anything which is where you solder the center support for the cells.
 <img src="https://github.com/user-attachments/assets/2246c5c4-9fce-4bfc-a279-e8053c7010ab" width="220" />  <br>
+The programming pinhead should be cutoff before flight and preferbly before you solder the cells onto the pcb

 # Arduino